 The Torso Twist will help you increase blood circulation and flow — exactly what you require when your stomach feels like a pufferfish.

-3. Make sure that your core is engaged and your neck and back remain straight, begin to rotate your upper body to the left, stopping when your right elbow crosses your knees.
+- Ensure that you have a good posture, with your core muscles tensed and your neck and back straight, follow the instruction to rotate your upper body to the left and continue until your right elbow gets closer to your knees.

 The Cat-Cow pose will help with bloat and digestion.
-In this exercise, you’ll stretch and compress your intestines to help promote digestion.
+In this exercise, it is time to experiment on your digestive system and perform squeezes to your intestines.

-1. Begin on all fours with your knees directly under your hips and your hands directly under your shoulders.
+- Starting position on all fours with your knees directly below your hips and your hands, below your shoulders.
 Your spine and neck should be neutral.

-2. Engaging your core, begin the upward phase of the movement: Exhale and push your spine toward the ceiling, allowing your back to round and your head to fall toward the floor in alignment with your spine.
+- Engaging your core, begin the upward phase of the movement: Take a deep breath then roll your spine back to the ceiling while extending and arching your back; let your head drop down as it also falls in line with the rest of your spine.
 Hold for 10 seconds.

 The good stretching in the Extended Triangle Pose will help reduce bloating.

-3. Keeping your legs extended, reach your right arm forward and your left arm backwards with your palms facing down.
+- As this is done, ensure your legs are straight and your head is up, your right arm should be brought forward and the left arm backwards with palms facing the ground.

 If your bloating is persistent or causing extreme pain in your abdomen, even after you’ve tried doing exercise or changing your diet, consult with your doctor.
 While bloating is not a serious issue, it can also be an early sign of ovarian cancer in women.
 The key to knowing whether it’s common or serious is to get a screening.
 The results can help you to get rid of bloating.